|

 In order to utilize interception as a tactic, it is necessary to train

-obvious reasons.
-The faster, more precise, and more powerful your technique,
+for obvious reasons.
+The faster, more precise, and more powerful your

-the better chance you will have in pulling it off.
-Next, and equally
+technique, the better chance you will have in pulling it off.
+Next, and

-important, is mental awareness.
-Your mind must be sharp in order to pick up
+equally important, is mental awareness.
+Your mind must be sharp in order

 Additionally, work to control your emotions is needed so that fear,